hazbib/SBMLR/inst/doc/readme.txt

        Created Ops.SBML to handle overloaded "==" to work as before (see 1.31.0 above), replacing equateModels().
        A quick-start Sweave vignette was also added.
 (2/24/2010)

+1.51.1 replaced odesolve dependence with deSolve dependence.
+Updated url in description (3/20/2012)